Parugu

-This plot follows Neelakanta (Raj) and his love for his two daughters, Subbalakshmi (Poonam Bajwa) and Meenakshi (Kaur).
-Subbalakshmi elopes with Errababu with the help of Krishna (Arjun).
-Neelakanta gets hold of Krishna to know about his daughter's whereabouts, but Krishna and Meenakshi fall for each other.
-The rest of the story deals with how Krishna convinces Neelakanta for their marriage.
+The plot follows Neelakanta who faces heartbreak when his daughter Subbalakshmi elopes.
+As he searches for her with the help of Krishna, a love story blossoms between Krishna and Neelakanta's other daughter, Meenakshi.
+The film explores the complexities of love, family, and sacrifice.

-The film was officially launched on 15 March 2007 at Hyderabad, and the principal photography began in June 2007.
+Parugu was officially launched on 15 March 2007 at Hyderabad, and the principal photography began in June 2007.
 The film was shot in Hyderabad, Kerala, Kodaikanal and Rajahmundry while a song was shot in Jordan.
-The principal photography came to an end in April 2008 though the makers planned it to complete by January 2008.
-The film is released worldwide on 1 May 2008.
+The principal photography came to an end in April 2008.
+The film released worldwide on 1 May 2008 to positive reviews and became commercially successful, earning a distributor share of ₹20 crore.
+The film won two Nandi Awards and won a Filmfare Award South among three nominations and it is now considered a cult classic.

-Parugu was successful at the box office, earning distributors a share of ₹20 crore.
-The film won two Nandi Awards and won a Filmfare Award South among three nominations.
-The film is remade in Odia as Sanju Aau Sanjana (2010), in Bengali as Shedin Dekha Hoyechilo (2010), in Nepali as Dabab (2013), and in Hindi as Heropanti (2014).
+The film was dubbed into Malayalam as Krishna in the same year, achieving commercial success.
+It was later remade in Odia as Sanju Aau Sanjana (2010), in Bengali as Shedin Dekha Hoyechilo (2010), in Nepali as Dabab (2013) and in Hindi as Heropanti (2014).